yoanhg421/zimjs-templates/README.md

 2. Just clone the repo or download the template you want.
 3. Open the template folder of your choice in your editor

 If you are using React, Vue, Svelte

 5. Run ```npm install```
 6. Run ```npm run dev```

-If you are have angular and haven't done so already, install it globally by running
+If you are have Angular and haven't done so already, install it globally by running

 ```
 npm install -g @angular/cli